Klaim/build2-config-option-case/README.md

     bdep sync config.libhello.debug=true
     ```

-If you have multiple configuration (debug vs release etc. , multiple build toolchains, multiple target platforms, etc.) just add `--all` or `-a` to the above commands so that these commands applies on all the build configurations (you can list them using `bdep config list`)
+Note that if you have multiple configuration (debug vs release etc. , multiple build toolchains, multiple target platforms, etc.) just add `--all` or `-a` to the above commands so that these commands applies on all the build configurations (you can list them using `bdep config list`)

+4. Use a [Dependency Configuration](https://build2.org/release/0.15.0.xhtml#bpkg-dependency-configuration) for `hello` (see section below).

-Once you have done one of the , `bdep test` (`-a`) should pass as expected, `b test` too.
+Once you have done one of the solutions above, `bdep test` (`-a`) should pass as expected, `b test` too.

 NOTE: If you wanted to enable the option only to run the tests once, and not keep that option in following commands without explicitly re-running them, just pass the option to the test command:
 ```